 A look at the options.

-In the early eighties, the Army conducted a Battle Attrition Study and Review of Ammunition Rates and Scales for high-intensity combat operations and combined with projected usage of Bar mines, a move to self-propelled 155mm systems and longer lines of communication as a result of strategic plan changes.
+In the early eighties, the Army conducted a Battle Attrition Study and Review of Ammunition Rates and Scales for high-intensity combat operations.
+This was combined with projected usage of Bar mines, a move to self-propelled 155 mm systems, and longer lines of communication as a result of strategic plan changes.

-Four years after the Leyland DAF MMLC came into service the Foden variant was introduced at a cost of £75m.
-This was obtained in much smaller numbers (400 as opposed to over 1,500) but was significantly more capable off-road and designated the Improved Medium Mobility Load Carrier (IMMLC).
+Four years after the Leyland DAF MMLC came into service, the Foden variant was introduced for £75m.
+This was obtained in much smaller numbers (400 rather than over 1,500) but was significantly more capable off-road and designated the Improved Medium Mobility Load Carrier (IMMLC).
 The payload was the same as the Leyland DAF vehicle.

-The general approach was subsequently used for other cargo types; ISO containers, trailers and smaller vehicles, and as the vehicle fleet migrated to MAN SVs, the hooklift equipment has evolved to make container handling more efficient, the latest being a £53 million contract to retrofit the existing Enhanced Pallet Loading System (EPLS) to 382 vehicles.
+The general approach was subsequently used for other cargo types; ISO containers, trailers, and smaller vehicles.
+As the vehicle fleet migrated to MAN SV’s, the hook lift equipment has evolved to make container handling more efficient, the latest being a £53 million contract to retrofit the existing Enhanced Pallet Loading System (EPLS) to 382 vehicles.

 However, it is important to note what the R in DROPS is, rack, not ISO container.

-The reason DROPS was introduced was as a means of dropping off multiple pallets of ammunition secured to a single rack, i.e., the rack is just a very large pallet.
-Individual guns would not have any means to offload pallets from a conventional truck and so the pallets en-masse (on a rack) were dropped off at ground level where they could be unloaded manually.
+The reason DROPS were introduced was as a means of dropping off multiple pallets of ammunition secured to a single rack, i.e., the rack is just a very large pallet.
+Individual guns would not have any means to offload pallets from a conventional truck, so the pallets en-masse (on a rack) were dropped off at ground level where they could be unloaded manually.

 The image below illustrates this…